ihor1337/udacity-website-optimization/README.md

 - calculating of new width of pizza executes only once.
 - in method updatepositions() math operations executes also only once, outside the loop
+- in method changePizzaSizes() selector document.querySelectorAll was replaced by document.getElementByClassName